Truong2003-tqd/Advertising-Campaign-Performance-Analysis/README.md

 - **Given the strong correlation between Impressions and Profit, longer-duration campaigns should be optimized for reach rather than engagement rate.** By prioritizing broader exposure, these campaigns can generate higher total conversions over time, thereby contributing to greater overall profitability.

 **Select a suitable channel for each customer segment and product type:**
-- The analysis of CPA indicates that Pinterest is capable of maintaining conversion efficiency, particularly in targeted or niche segments.
-- Further, Pinterest’s audience, while smaller, tends to convert at higher transaction values, positioning the platform as a viable channel for premium offerings or high-value products.
+- Pinterest’s audience, while smaller, tends to convert at higher transaction values, positioning the platform as a viable channel for premium offerings or high-value products.
 - In contrast, due to the lower customers' willingness to pay and higher media efficiency, Facebook, Instagram should focus on promoting and boosting sales of current products or products with competitive prices.